sourcemeta/jsontoolkit/README.markdown

 JSON Toolkit makes use of the [CMake](https://cmake.org) build system.
-JSON Toolkit provides a set of CMake [presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to configure, build and test the project.
+JSON Toolkit provides a set of CMake [presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to configure, build and test the project:

 ```sh
 cmake --list-presets